Ethan Chen

 Ethan Chen headshot

 Hi!
 I'm a third-year undergraduate at the Georgia Institute of Technology studying Mathematics.
-I am fortunate to work with Prof. Yongxin Chen and Prof. Amirali Aghazadeh on the mathematics of machine learning, with a focus on generative models.
+I am fortunate to work with Prof. Yongxin Chen and Prof. Amirali Aghazadeh on the mathematical foundations of machine learning.
 Outside of research, I enjoy photography, writing, reading, and bouldering.
 This past summer I participated in a REU at Williams College; next summer I'll be a Quantitative Trading Intern at Susquehanna International Group (SIG).

 Research

-I am also interested in differential geometry, natural language processing, and high-dimensional statistics.
+I am also interested in differential geometry, natural language processing, and algorithmic alignment.

 Academics